TeamCodeStream/codestream-server/api_server/README.unified-cfg-file.md

 ### Config file Version

-For non-local environments, config files are deployed according to a version number which is kept with the schema (in [codestream-configs](https://github.com/teamcodestream/codestream-configs)).
+Config files are deployed according to a version number which is kept with the schema (in [codestream-configs](https://github.com/teamcodestream/codestream-configs)).
 This number must be bumped each time the schema is updated.